-Use these to give young people access to activities that will help their mental health.
-Taking a local walk, trying a new skill or helping someone in the community can all improve wellbeing.
+Give young people access to local activities that will help their mental health.
+Taking a local walk, trying a new skill, or helping someone in the community can all improve wellbeing.

-Young people share their tips on having conversations
+We asked young people for their tips on having positive conversations about mental health.

 Pick an appropriate time to bring up concerns.
 Don’t do it when in a rush.

 Allow us space to talk to you, listen to what we are saying.
 Don’t jump to conclusions or make assumptions.

 Signposting can be isolating.
 We might need support to call the services a professional has referred us to.